jlleongarcia/jlleongarcia/content/blog/web-dev-nice-portfoliolinks.md

 Let's give others the chance to benefit from our ideas/project/services.
 Make it available for them.

 {{< callout type="info" >}}
+You can do similarly in a VPS Server, like this one we used for Flask
 {{< /callout >}}

 {{< callout type="info" >}}
-I [developed it within my Opi5 with SSH](https://jalcocert.github.io/JAlcocerT/blog/dev-in-docker/) and also had to stop portainer so that TinaCMS could run `sudo docker stop portainer`
+I [developed it within my OrangePi with SSH](https://jalcocert.github.io/JAlcocerT/blog/dev-in-docker/) and also had to stop portainer so that TinaCMS could run `sudo docker stop portainer`
 {{< /callout >}}